Ezreal/Draven Deck Guide & Matchups

 - By putting them under early pressure, you can force them to block with Lee Sin (or attack without a kick ability).
 In these spots, you can try to remove the Barrier with a ping so Lee Sin takes damage from combat, and then finish him off with Ravenous Flock or another removal.

-- Ravenous Flock and Guillotine are your best removal spells, but Lee Sin needs to be damaged.
+- Ravenous Flock and Scorched Earth are your best removal spells, but Lee Sin needs to be damaged.
 Be aware that they can heal Lee Sin with Guiding Touch.
 If you give them the priority they can also heal Lee Sin up with Gems.

 - When they go for lethal and you can’t remove Lee Sin, you can try to kill off your own unit that he challenged to make the kick fizzle.